Guide to the Frank Espada photographs and papers, 1946-2010 and undated, bulk 1975-2010

 The remainder of the series includes some supporting documentation about some of Espada's other projects, including HIV/AIDS outreach, Civil Rights, and the Real Alternatives Program.
 Other materials honor Espada, including some city proclamations.

 Prints have been boxed by size, with photographs grouped within boxes as best as possible by content (Puerto Rican Diaspora project materials have been sub-grouped by location, if possible).
-Each box list below includes the size of the box, which closely reflects the size of the print (15x19 prints are within a 16x20 box, for example).
-Some prints were assigned a number by Espada as part of his internal documentation for the Puerto Rican Diaspora Documentary Project.
+Prints are listed by the size of the box, which closely reflects the size of the print (15x19 prints are within a 16x20 box, for example).
+Some prints were assigned a number by Espada as part of his internal documentation.
 These have been included when present on the print.

 Oversize manuscript materials, including proclamations, essays or writings by Espada, and certificates from Espada's photography courses.